pauliro/sisterSafe/README.md

 The project's objectives are centered on establishing a new paradigm for digital safety built on verifiable autonomy.

-- Maximize User PrivacyAchieve. zero disclosure of raw location data until the immutable ZK condition is met and verified on-chain.
+- Maximize User PrivacyAchieve: zero disclosure of raw location data until the immutable ZK condition is met and verified on-chain.
 Aligned with the Cypherpunk principle.
-- Ensure Alert Integrity.
-Achieve 100% censorship resistance for the alert signal by using an L2 (Celo) to verify the ZK-Proof, ensuring the signal cannot be blocked by centralized entities.
+- Ensure Alert Integrity: Achieve 100% censorship resistance for the alert signal by using an L2 (Celo) to verify the ZK-Proof, ensuring the signal cannot be blocked by centralized entities.
 Key: Decentralization
-- Establish Trustless Network.
-Integrate Self Protocol to ensure the trusted contact list is cryptographically Sybil-resistant and composed of verified, unique individuals.Feminist / Public GoodsDemonstrate Cross-Chain.
+- Establish Trustless Network: Integrate Self Protocol to ensure the trusted contact list is cryptographically Sybil-resistant and composed of verified, unique individuals.Feminist / Public GoodsDemonstrate Cross-Chain.
 Key: Confidentiality
 - Successfully use Oasis Sapphire to execute the confidential logic, proving that ZK-verification on one chain (Celo/Aztec) can securely trigger a data release on another chain (Oasis).ETHGlobal / Technical Excellence

 SisterSafe is not just feel secure.
 It’s a right to be free without fear.